theyashwanthsai/landing-page/content/home.md

 # Welcome

-Turi Labs is an independent AI research lab fueled by curiosity and a relentless drive to try out something new.
-We are a small, passionate team of students dedicated to pushing the boundaries of AI through open-source models and accelerated research.
-We ideate, experiment, learn from failures, rinse and repeat.
+Turi Labs is an independent AI playground fueled by curiosity and a relentless drive to build weird, wonderful, and sometimes outright crazy things.
+We're a small, passionate team of students exploring AI through open-source experiments and rapid prototyping.

-## Research Focus
+Basically 'mad scientist's garage'
+We thrive on ideation, experimentation, learning from spectacular failures, and diving right back in.

+## Areas of Exploration

-### Applied AI
+### Applied AI Shenanigans
-- **AI Agents**: Building autonomous systems that can learn and adapt
+- **AI Agents**: Crafting autonomous systems with unpredictable (and hopefully useful) behaviors.
-- **Content Generation**: Creating novel approaches to generative AI
+- **Generative Experiments**: Twisting AI to create content you didn't know you needed (or wanted).

-### Core AI
+### Core AI Tinkering
-- **Foundational Models**: Developing core architectures for AI systems
+- **Foundational Models**: Playing with the building blocks of AI, sometimes breaking the rules.
-- **Small Language Models**: Exploring efficient and lightweight LLMs
+- **Small Language Models**: Seeing how much intelligence we can cram into tiny LLMs.
-- **SLM Benchmarks**: Creating evaluation frameworks for small language models
+- **SLM Benchmarks**: Pitting small language models against bizarre and challenging benchmarks.

 [Github](https://github.com/Turi-Labs)